couchbase/cbft/IDEAS.md

 -- Planner (assign partitions to cbft nodes and PIndexes;
             makes the "plan" or "map"; which are written to the Config)

--- Janitor (tries to make reality match the plan in the Config by
+-- Janitor (tries to make reality match the plan in the Cfg by
             starting & stopping local PIndexes and Feeds as needed)

 - Queryer (scatter/gathers across relevant PIndexes)

-- Config (a distributed, consistent config database (like "gometa"))
+- Cfg (a distributed, consistent config database)

 Every cbft node is homogeneous for a simple deployment story.